allotmentandy/aws/Part 4 - using terraform to create an EC2 instance/README.md

-Using Terraform to setup an EC2 instance
+Using Terraform to setup an EC2 instance with an EIP elastic IP address

+to run this use the following

 terraform init

 terraform plan

 terraform apply

-errors

-1. key not found -
-ssh-keygen -f terraform-keys2
+NB: *terraform fmt* will format the code neatly.